Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 - **Float** - A standard IEEE 754 32-bit floating point number.
 In ASCII mode the format is `name=float:1.0`, while in Binary mode the float gets stored raw as 4 bytes.

 - **Bool** - Stores a single-byte boolean value.
-In ASCII mode its `name=bool:1` and in Binary mode its a single byte.
+In ASCII mode its `name=bool:1` and in Binary mode it's a single byte.

 - **String** - An ASCII encoded string.
 While in ASCII mode strings are stored as `name=string:value`.
 In Binary mode, strings are NULL terminated.

 - **Vec3** - A three component vector, mainly used to store positional data.
 The ASCII mode format is `name=vec3:1.0 1.0 1.0`.
 In Binary mode the three components of the vector are stored in a series of 12 bytes.

 - **Color** - A 32-bit color value stored as BGRA.
-In ASCII mode the color is stored as `name=color:255 255 255 255` while in Binary mode its just 4 raw bytes.
+In ASCII mode the color is stored as `name=color:255 255 255 255` while in Binary mode it's just 4 raw bytes.

 - **Raw** - Raw binary data.
 In order to maintain readability, in ASCII mode this gets stored as a hex encoded string such as `name=raw:63D15B07`.
 In Binary mode, only the data itself is stored, without any other info.
 Be aware that due to this you must know the size of the data beforehand.

 - **RawFloat** - An array of floats, mainly used to store bounding boxes.
 In ASCII mode, the floats are stored as `name=rawFloat:1.0 1.0 1.0 1.0 1.0 1.0`.
 In Binary mode the floats are stored in series as raw bytes.
 Same as with `Raw`, you must know the size of the array beforehand.

 - **Enum** - An enum value.
-In ASCII mode it gets stored as `name=enum:1`.
-In Binary mode it behaves the same as `Int`.
+In ASCII mode, it gets stored as `name=enum:1`.
+In Binary mode, it behaves the same as `Int`.

 As you might have noticed, binary mode doesn't perform any kind of checks on if its reading the right property or even data of the correct type.
 This is why BinSafe mode exists, as it stores the property type in along with the data itself.